uclh-criu/learning-datascience/documents/uclh-data-fellows-practical-tips.md

 For this we suggest the following internal folders :

 **data-raw/**
 **data/**

 data-raw/ is for data that you have obtained (e.g. csv or xls) and you should keep it unmodified.
 data/ is for data that you are using yourself and may have modified.
 It could bs .csv or saved from R as .rds

-You could add an **sql/** folder to store any sql code.
+If you have sql code add this :
+**sql/**

 You can then store R scripts or RMarkdown files in the home directory of the project.

 This is similar to the [structure recommended by rfortherestofus](https://rfortherestofus.com/2021/08/rstudio-project-structure/), except that he also suggests having an **R/** folder to contain R scripts that can be used from within different RMarkdown documents.

 Within this structure you can have files named something like this in the home directory of the project in the sequence that they need to be run.
 These could also be .Rmd files.
 0-get-data.R
 1-clean-data.R
 2-plot-data.R
 3-model-data.R

 For larger projects you may want to have folders named similarly to the files above.